International

 UOW is a research-intensive university with an excellent reputation for its teaching in a wide range of disciplines.
 UOW is a young and vibrant university and is ranked in the top 1% of universities in the world.

-The city of Wollongong is one of Australia’s larger cities and is located in New South Wales, about 80 kilometres south of Sydney.
+The city of Wollongong is one of Australia’s larger cities and is located in New South Wales, around 80 kilometers south of Sydney.
 The city is also known for its surfing beaches.

 Courses offered